Gohla/pie/tutorial/src/2_top_down/index.md

 Run `cargo test` to confirm everything still works.
 You will get some warnings about unused things, but that is ok as we will use them in the next section.

-### Store and top-down context implementation
+### Store implementation

-Now we will implement `Store` to keep track of the dependency graph, and `TopDownContext` for top-down incremental building.
-We will start with parts of `Store`, then parts of `TopDownContext`, and will go back and forth between them to implement the necessary parts.

 To do incremental building, we need to keep track of all files, tasks, their dependencies, and task outputs.
-This will be the responsibility of `Store`.
+This will be the responsibility of the `Store` data structure.
 The `TopDownContext` and future context implementations will use methods on `Store` to request and update this data.
 In other words, `Store` encapsulates this data.

+Basically, `Store` will be a dependency graph.
-Writing a dependency graph data structure is outside of the scope of this tutorial, so we will be using the `pie_graph` library which we prepared exactly for this use case.
+However, writing a dependency graph data structure is outside of the scope of this tutorial, so we will be using the `pie_graph` library which we prepared exactly for this use case.
 The graph from this library is a directed acyclic graph (DAG), meaning that edges are directed and there may be no cycles in edges, as that would prohibit topological orderings.

 ```admonish info title="Graph library" collapsible=true